Kate Harris

 Kate Harris (born in 1982) is a Canadian author.

 Early life

 Harris was born in Ontario and grew up dreaming of exploring Mars.
 She viewed the Earth as having been thoroughly explored and charted before her lifetime, so she set her eyes on another planet.
 This life-long inspiration to explore led her to bike across the Silk Road, which she documented in her first book Lands of Lost Borders.

-A graduate of the University of North Carolina in the U.S, she studied at the University of Oxford as a Rhodes Scholar and then at the Massachusetts Institute of Technology.
+A graduate of the University of North Carolina, she studied at the University of Oxford as a Rhodes Scholar and then at the Massachusetts Institute of Technology.